-I’m originally from a corn and soybean farm in Minnesota, USA.
-I received my BS from North Dakota State University where I studied cereal grain RNA viruses.
-I then moved to the University of Minnesota for my PhD with Dan Voytas' group.
-During my PhD my research mainly focused on developing RNA viral vectors as delivery constructs for tissue-culture free gene editing as well as several other projects relating to plant synthetic biology and vector platform development.
-I received my PhD in early 2022 and joined Giles Oldroyd's group at the Crop Science Centre.
-I will be working to bring high-throughput gene editing technologies to the center and using those technologies to engineer better nutrient acquisition.
+Dr. Evan Ellison is a USA National Science Foundation (NSF) Postdoctoral Research Fellow and joined the University of Cambridge Department of Plant Sciences in 2022.
+Originally from a corn and soybean farm in Minnesota, USA, he received his BS from North Dakota State University studying cereal grain RNA viruses.
+Dr. Ellison completed his PhD at the University of Minnesota in Dan Voytas' group where he developed RNA viral vectors as delivery constructs for tissue-culture free gene editing along with several other projects relating to plant synthetic biology and vector platform development.
+Currently, he is working as a part of Giles Oldroyd's group at the Crop Science Centre to bring high-throughput gene editing technologies to the centre and using those technologies to engineer improved nutrient acquisition.

-Evan E. Ellison, Ugrappa Nagalakshmi, Maria Elena Gamo, Pin-jui Huang, Savithramma Dinesh-Kumar and Daniel F. Voytas.
 Multiplexed heritable gene editing using RNA viruses and mobile single guide RNAs.
-Nature Plants, 6(6), 620–624, 2020.
+Nature